 - The Lenovo Legion 5 Pro is $1,399 at eBay via Antonline, with an RTX 3070 Ti and Ryzen 7 6800H driving its 16-inch 165Hz 2560 x 1600 IPS screen, plus 16GB of DDR5 RAM and a 1TB SSD.
 Cameron really liked an earlier version in our review, and this laptop generally gets high marks, just note that not everyone’s selling the same version this Black Friday week, with some passing off versions with lackluster screens.
 The only other one I’d recommend is the one at Walmart — scroll up!

-- The MSI GP66 Leopard is on sale for $1,569 at Walmart.
+- The MSI GP66 Leopard is on sale for $1,569 at Walmart with an RTX 3080.
 I can only really recommend it to those who value performance above all, because we weren’t impressed by its chassis, screen, or touchpad in our review — and this model has an even weaker 1080p screen with just 45 percent of the NTSC color gamut, at only 144Hz.
 With only 512GB of storage at this price, I’d sooner point you at other systems on this list.

-- The Asus ROG Strix Scar 15 is $1,699 at Amazon ($200 off) with an RTX 3080 in a laptop you’d actually want to touch.
-That chip is driving a 15.6-inch 300Hz ultra-high-refresh screen at a mere 1080p, so you’ll absolutely get wild framerates in e-sports games, and we were pleased with its chassis and keyboard when we reviewed a version with earlier internal components.
+- The Asus ROG Strix Scar 15 is $1,699 at Amazon or Newegg ($300 off), with an RTX 3080 in a laptop you’d actually want to touch — and $100 cheaper than its Black Friday price.
+That 3080 is driving a 15.6-inch 300Hz ultra-high-refresh screen at a mere 1080p, so you’ll absolutely get wild framerates in e-sports games, and we were pleased with its chassis and keyboard when we reviewed a version with earlier internal components.
 This one’s got a Ryzen 9 5900HX, 1TB PCIe 3.0 SSD, a fancy opti-mechanical RGB keyboard, and USB-C charging — but no webcam, no Thunderbolt, and only Wi-Fi 6.